 In addition to the foregoing, an appropriate garden plan has been developed for the Van Nostrand-Starkins House with the assistance of a grant from the Roslyn Heights Garden Club.
 The plan was prepared by Julia S. Berrall, author of "The Garden" and an authority on garden history.
 Mrs. Berrall's description of her project follows: "The small gardens planned for the Van Nostrand-Starkins House fall into two categories.
 Close by will be the housewife's bed of medicinal and culinary herbs and, at the far end of the garden space, will be rows of root vegetables and other food crops."
 Unfortunately, the Landmark Society has never developed the beds as it has not yet been possible to find some dedicated person who will agree to care for them.
-Perhaps 1996 will be a better year.
+Perhaps the garden plan hopefully will be implemented in the near future.